arttay/rssBackbone/README.md

-95% of the time you will not need to edit any of the css in any of the above files.
+Most of the time you will not need to edit any of the css in any of the above files.

 Components contains the scss for all the custom components created by Digital River (and some overrides) The objects folder contains html/css design pattern css (such as the media object)